SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-formats.md

 ### Inferred metric name

-Due to its nature, Grahpite format doesn't have a notion of named tags.
-Since Sumo Logic requires each metric to have a valid metric name, in case of Graphite it has to be inferred in some way.
-Therefore, for every graphite metric sent to our backend, Sumo Logic will add additional `metric` tag with value equal to the last segment of a dot-separated `metric_path`.
+The Graphite format doesn't have a notion of named tags.
+Since Sumo Logic requires each metric to have a valid metric name, for Graphite metrics, the metric name must be inferred.
+To accomplish that, for every Graphite metric sent to our backend, Sumo Logic adds an additional `metric` tag, whose value is equal to the last segment of a dot-separated `metric_path`.

 For example, for below graphite metric sent to Sumo Logic:
 ```